-Caryn Simonson is currently working on a paper for the International Journal of Motorcycle Studies’ conference (University of Colorado Springs, June 2012).
+Caryn Simonson has been working on papers for the International Journal of Motorcycle Studies’ conferences and is an editorial board member.
+She has presented at University of Colorado Springs, June 2012, Pacific University Oregon, Chaffey College, LA, Barber Motorcycle Museum, Alabama).
 The paper - Fashionable ‘Bikers’ and Biker Fashion – explores the relationship between ‘biker’ images and luxury and heritage fashion brands.

 - Simonson C. Esther and Lyn with The Cossack, at The Yard, London (2007)